vatpac-technology/sops/docs/terminal/sydney.md

 !!! note
     Before reassigning an aircraft to an alternate runway, consider arrivals inbound from all directions to ensure that no additional conflict is created.

 Approach controllers can use the built-in separation afforded by the STAR height requirements to process aircraft on adjacent STARs (e.g. RIVET and ODALE, or BOREE and MEPIL), allowing aircraft to pass abeam or overtake each other, as dictated by the overall sequence.
+See [Level Assignment](#level-assignment) below for details on maintaining separation using the STAR height requirements.

 !!! example
     During a busy Milk Run Monday, a large volume of traffic is approaching YSSY from the southwest, with no arrivals from the north or east.
 To prevent unnecessarily delaying inbound aircraft by processing them for a single runway, coordinate with **BIK** to request certain aircraft are tactically assigned runway 16L/34R, to improve the overall efficiency of the sequence.